Religion and LGBTQ people: Santa Muerte

 The cult of Santa Muerte is a new religious movement centered on the worship of Santa Muerte, a cult image, female deity, and folk saint which is popularly revered in Mexican Neopaganism and folk Catholicism.
 A personification of death, she is associated with healing, protection, and safe delivery to the afterlife by her devotees.
-Santa Muerte is also revered and seen as a saint and protector of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) communities in Mexico, since LGBTQ+ people are considered and treated as outcasts by the Catholic Church, evangelical churches, and Mexican society at large.
-Many LGBTQ+ people ask her for protection from violence, hatred, disease, and to help them in their search for love.
+Santa Muerte is also revered and seen as a saint and protector of LGBTQ people in Mexico, since LGBTQ people are considered and treated as outcasts by the Catholic Church, evangelical churches, and Mexican society at large.
+Many LGBTQ people ask her for protection from violence, hatred, disease, and to help them in their search for love.
 Her intercession is commonly invoked in same-sex marriage ceremonies performed in Mexico.
 The Iglesia Católica Tradicional México-Estados Unidos, also known as the Church of Santa Muerte, recognizes gay marriage and performs religious wedding ceremonies for homosexual couples.
 According to R. Andrew Chesnut, PhD in Latin American history and professor of Religious studies, the cult of Santa Muerte is the single fastest-growing new religious movement in the Americas.

 Satanism

 The Church of Satan has always accepted gays, lesbians and bisexuals since its foundation in 1966.
 The church supports legalization of same-sex marriages.

+Some Theistic Satanists like the Order of Nine Angles are extremely homophobic, and support and perpetrate hate crimes against LGBTQ people, like the Keillers Park murder perpetrated by the ONA group Temple of the Black Light.
+The London nailbomber that targeted the LGBTQ people and migrants was also inspired by ONA founder David Myatt.